james2doyle/ohdoylerules.com/content/web/font-awesome-svg-icons.md

----
-Title: "Font Awesome SVG Icons"
-Date: "2014-02-06"
-Category: "Web"
-Template: "post"
-Keywords: ["font-awesome", "font", "awesome", "vector", "logo", "svg", "eps", "icons", "sprite", "sheet"]
++++
-Description: "A sprite sheet of all the font-awesome icons from version 4.0.2"
+title = "Font Awesome SVG Icons" description = "A sprite sheet of all the font-awesome icons from version 4.0.2" date = "2014-02-06" category = "Web" template = "post.html"
----
+[taxonomies]
+keywords = ["font-awesome", "font", "awesome", "vector", "logo", "svg", "eps", "icons", "sprite", "sheet"]
++++

 This one was kind of annoying.
 I was looking for all the [font-awesome icons](http://fontawesome.io/) in a nice sheet so that [WARPAINT](warpaintmedia.ca) could design some mockups for a client.
 Well, of course this sheet doesn't exists.